 Thank you for taking the time to visit my website.

 My name is Dr. Maddisen Espeseth and I am a licensed psychologist located in Anaheim Hills, California.
-I provide psychotherapy services to toddlers, children, adolescents, young adults, and fellow therapists.
+I provide in-person psychotherapy services to toddlers, children, adolescents, and young adults (including fellow therapists).
 My subspecialties include trauma-related disorders and Obsessive-Compulsive Disorder (OCD), although I often see clients struggling with other anxiety and depressive disorders as well.

-In addition to psychotherapy, I also provide psychodiagnostic assessment services to child and adult clients.
-Presently, I offer testing services to assist with the rule-out of Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), Specific Learning Disorder (SLD), Intellectual Developmental Disorder, Language Disorder, Speech Sound Disorder, and giftedness.
+In addition to psychotherapy, I also provide in-person psychodiagnostic assessment services to child and adult clients.
+Presently, I offer testing services to assist with the rule-out of Attention-Deficit/Hyperactivity Disorder (ADHD), Autism, Specific Learning Disorders (Dyslexia, Dyscalculia, Dysgraphia), Intellectual Developmental Disorder, and Language Disorder.

 My Treatment Approach